mahdiSatei/Lexical-analyzer/README.md

 # Lexical-analyzer
-Write your code in code.txt and the tun mani.py.
+Write your code in "code.txt" and the run "mani.py".
 It's give you a tokenized expression.